-Arsenal supporters can still expect their favourite exhibitions, including Michael Thomas' boots from Anfield '89 and Charlie George's FA Final Cup shirt from 1971, along with a recently-donated array of memorabilia.
+Arsenal supporters can still expect their favourite exhibitions, including Michael Thomas' boots from Anfield '89 and Charlie George's FA Cup final shirt from 1971, along with a recently-donated array of memorabilia.

-The facility also features an impressive Legends Theatre and more than a dozen fully interactive sections based on Arsenal's proud history such as Championship winning managers, The Invincibles, The Arsenal Spirit and Highbury Stadium.
+The facility also features an impressive Legends Theatre and more than a dozen fully interactive sections based on Arsenal's proud history such as championship-winning managers, The Invincibles, 'The Arsenal Spirit' and Highbury Stadium.

 Former players who attended the museum's unveiling ceremony in October 2006 included Kenny Sansom and John Radford, who along with Charlie George, Sammy Nelson, Eddie Kelly and Perry Groves lead the Legends Tours operated by the museum.

-|Monday - Saturday||10.30||18.00||18.30|
+|Monday - Saturday||10.30||18.15||18.30|